dabamos/openadms-node/README.md

 the parameter `--with-mqtt-broker`.

 ## Configuration
-The configuration of OpenADMS Node is done by using a JSON-based text file, located in the directory `./config`.
-Please define modules, serial ports, sensors, and so on there.
-OpenADMS Node takes the file name of your custom configuration as an argument.
+OpenADMS Node must be configured by a JSON-based text file.
+Please define modules, serial ports, sensors, etc. in there.
+The file name of your custom configuration is taken as an argument.
 For instance, run:
 ```
 $ python3 openadms.py --config ./config/myconfig.json --with-mqtt-broker --debug
 ```